apcro/Croissant-Documentation/docs/intro.md

 All classes and methods within the framework can be called immediately with no instantiation needed - this is taken care of the first time a class method is called.

-For example, to set a variable into the `Session`, all that is needed is to call `Session::SetVariable($key, $data)` directly, there is no need to `use` the class by name in the route or method.
+For example, to set a variable into the [Session](inbuilt/sessions), all that is needed is to call `Session::SetVariable($key, $data)` directly, there is no need to `use` the class by name in the route or method.